SystemsApproach/tcpcc/design.rst

 With respect to traffic workload, we evaluate the dynamics and fairness of algorithms with the following tests:

-* 2-flow Test: The 1st flow lasts 60 seconds, and the 2nd flow lasts
-  20 seconds and starts 22 seconds after the 1st one.
+* 2-flow Test: The first flow lasts 60 seconds, and the second flow lasts 20 seconds and starts 22 seconds after the first one.

-* 3-flow Test: The 1st flow lasts 60 seconds, the 2nd flow lasts 40
-  seconds and starts 12 seconds after the 1st one, the 3rd flow lasts 20 seconds and starts 26 seconds after the 1st one.
+* 3-flow Test: The first flow lasts 60 seconds, the second flow lasts 40 seconds and starts 12 seconds after the first one, the third flow lasts 20 seconds and starts 26 seconds after the first one.

 These tests make it possible to: